qingbol/CpSc8050_function_type/README.md

 ### Generate artificial data.

-generate 500(or the number you think is better which is a superparameter) artificial function by randomly set some instructions to 0.
+generate 500(or the number you think is better which is a superparameter) artificial functions by randomly set some instructions to 0.

 ### Predict the argument number of each above functions.